April 1, 2025

 Source: Buzzsprout

-Buzzsprout is a hosting service aimed at helping podcasters launch their show.
-Like the other options listed, it distributes to major podcast platforms, provides analytics, monetization features, and unlike many other hosting services, has no annual contracts.
+Buzzsprout is a hosting service aimed at helping podcasters launch their show with minimal technical knowledge.
+Like the other options listed, it distributes to major podcast platforms, provides analytics, monetization features, and unlike many other hosting services, has no annual contracts, making it ideal for podcast beginners.

 The free plan includes two hours of audio each month but deletes episodes after 90 days, while paid plans start at $12 per month, offering more audio hours and additional features like Magic Mastering.